AliHayajneh95/reading-notes/class06.md

       that are siblings of each other.
 - [x] In older browsers, implementation of the DOM is inconsistent (and is a popular reason for using jQuery).
-- [x] Browsers offer tools for viewing the DOM tree .
+- [x] Browsers offer tools for viewing the DOM tree.